-Outside normal office hours all telephone calls to the DDC Contact Centre are redirected to the Out of Hours (OOH) service (currently provided by Centra).
+Outside normal office hours all telephone calls to the DDC Contact Centre are redirected to the Out of Hours (OOH) service.

 On receipt of information indicating the potential need for a major emergency response from the Council, the Contact Centre/OOH service will immediately contact the Council's on call Emergency Activation Officer.